General InformationÂ

 Make sure you have clothes suitable for extreme weather conditions, hot and cold / rain.
 We recommend always bringing a raincoat, wellington boots and a warm jumper as well as a sunhat and sunscreen.
 We can provide emergency ponchos, earplugs and sun cream if needed.

-The festival takes place mid August in the UK so expect all weather types and the evenings can be cold so it’s essential to bring layers if you are working in the evening.
+The festival takes place early August in the UK so expect all weather types and the evenings can be cold so it’s essential to bring layers if you are working in the evening.

 Don’t forget your travel mug and water bottle.